-On Friday 24 March, the opening night of the Passa Porta Festival “How to Read the World” focuses on literature and politics and brings together the Turkish Ece Temelkuran, the Iranian-French Négar Djavadi and the Columbian Juan Gabriel Vásquez in Flagey.
-Two days of meetings will follow, a Parcours totalling more than 80 events: debates, readings and some surprises in 20 venues in the city centre.
+On Friday 24 March, the opening night of the Passa Porta Festival “How to Read the World” focused on literature and politics and brought together the Turkish Ece Temelkuran, the Iranian-French Négar Djavadi and the Columbian Juan Gabriel Vásquez in Flagey.
+Two days of meetings followed, a Parcours totalling more than 80 events: debates, readings and some surprises in 20 venues in the city centre.

-On Saturday evening, the literary Parcours will end with ‘Duality’ in the Beursschouwburg, the centre of the festival.
+On Saturday evening, the literary Parcours ended with ‘Duality’ in the Beursschouwburg, the centre of the festival.
 Several rooms, a dozen fresh artistic duos, blending disciplines and languages, and the possibility for the audience to move from one room to the next.

-On Sunday, two major events will conclude the weekend: Annie Ernaux at Bozar; Herman Koch and Connie Palmen at the KVS.
+On Sunday, two major events concluded the weekend: Annie Ernaux at Bozar; Herman Koch and Connie Palmen at the KVS.

 The leitmotif of this edition: risk-taking in our uncertain age.
-That is what transpires from the subjects chosen by the authors and the way in which the authors literally and figuratively cross borders and blend genres.
-Convinced by the necessity of this audacity, we invite you to (re)discover them with us.
+That is what transpired from the subjects chosen by the authors and the way in which the authors literally and figuratively crossed borders and blended genres.
+Convinced by the necessity of this audacity, we invited you to (re)discover them with us.

 passa porta - rue antoine dansaertstraat 46 - 1000 bruxelles / brussel - T 02 226 04 54 - firstname.lastname@example.org